2 Days in Ubud, Bali

 Ubud Palace

-We had a slow start to the day getting organized and putting together a plan for “what to see and do” in Ubud.
-At 10:30 am we set out on foot.
-First, on the agenda, Di needed new flip flops which were easy to find with an endless number of gift shops, artisan stores, and clothing stores nearby.
+We started the day slowly, getting organized and putting together a plan for “what to see and do” in Ubud.
+At 10:30 a.m., we set out on foot.
+First, on the agenda, Di needed new flip-flops, which were easy to find with an endless number of gift shops, artisan stores, and clothing stores nearby.

-Our offline maps had not downloaded properly meaning we navigated the streets by memory but found our way to the Ubud Palace, the former residence of the Ubud royal family.
-We enjoyed a short visit wandering the palace grounds for a bit before we targeted the Seniman Coffee Studio for strong coffees and a muesli bowl.
+Our offline maps had not downloaded properly, so we navigated the streets by memory but found our way to the Ubud Palace, the former residence of the Ubud royal family.
+We enjoyed a short visit wandering the palace grounds before we targeted the Seniman Coffee Studio for strong coffees and a muesli bowl.

 Ubud Palace